 This basically goes back to Step 1.
 You know if something is terribly wrong or not.
 So, keep plugging away until you find someone who is willing to hear you out or believes you.
 This can be very time consuming, but it is your life we are talking about.
 It can be helpful to find support groups or others who experienced similar problems.

 Please note that I am not a medical professional.
-All things written on this page are based on personal experience and training as an herbalist and naturopath.
+All things written on this page are based on personal experience and training as an herbalist, naturopath and energy healer.
 Please use discretion when considering advice.

 Sources for Rare and Genetic Diseases